CLSherrod/clsherrod.github.io/_posts/2008-07-21-are-you-too-big-to-be-an-entrepreneur.md

 Entrepreneurs, well successful entrepreneurs are not smarter than everyone else.
 Richard Branson didn't know what "Net" meant recently.
 He hires people that know that very well.

 Don't worry if you're smart enough to be an entrepreneur.
 You may want to ask yourself if you're dumb enough.
-I've meet many unsuccessful entrepreneurs that are way too smart.
-They think they can do everything and do.
-And never get anything else done.
+I've met many unsuccessful entrepreneurs who were way too smart.
+They think they can do everything, and they do, but never get anything else done.
 I say be dumb and get stuff done.
-I use to do e-v-e-r-y-t-h-i-n-g, you name it.
+I used to do e-v-e-r-y-t-h-i-n-g, you name it.
 I couldn't get everything done.
 And I was not successful.
 I was extremely busy and going broke fast.
 Not anymore.
-I focus on new items and use help to the upmost.
+I focus on new items and use help to the utmost.